Greg-T8/LearningDotNet/Books/fsharp_in_action/notes.md

 #### 2.5.5 Creating your first function

-The following function takes in someone's name and agae and returns a string that's a greeting of the person.
+The following function takes in someone's name and age and returns a string that's a greeting of the person.

 ```fsharp
 let greetPerson name age =